mchedlish/webPage-optimization/README.md

 - Inlined style.css to index.html.
 - media "print" added.
 - HTML minified of index.html.
+- transform: translateZ(0) added to "mover class.
+- number of pizzas depand on viewport size.

 ### How to check speed score
 - Use ngrok to check page speed score on Page Speed Insights.